tilburgsciencehub/website/content/disclaimer.md

 Buttons are included on this website so users can promote or share pages via the social media networks Facebook, LinkedIn and Twitter.
 These social media buttons work with third party cookies (Facebook, LinkedIn, Twitter).
 Only when you click these buttons, these cookies are sent.

 ## Enabling, disabling and removing cookies
-You can disable cookies through the browser (see for example this information from [Aboutcookies.org](https://aboutcookies.org/)).
+You have the power to control cookies on our website.
+Simply scroll to the bottom, and by clicking the 'Manage Cookies' link, you can customize your preferences – whether to reject cookies, permit specific ones, or allow them all.

 Please note: if you refuse and/or delete cookies, you can not always use all the website's features.
 In addition, the refusing or deleting cookies only affects the computer and browser with which you perform this operation.
 If you use multiple computers, public computers and/or browsers, you need to repeat the above operation(s) as many times as necessary.
-More information about enabling and disabling and deleting cookies can be found in the instructions, or by using the 'Help' function of your browser.